 Firstly we turn to a local ‘hero’ – Cedric Robinson, Queen’s Guide to the Sands for over 50 years.
 In this popular book, Cedric details how the Morecambe Cross Bay walks began and how he has plotted safe passage across the shifting sands from Arnside to Kent’s Bank.
 Cedric recalls the magic moments; the dramas, emergencies and rescues; and the pivotal role he has played in helping people to realise personal achievements and raise hundreds for charity.

-Buy this book at Morecambe Visitor Information Centre.
+Buy this book online from the Visitor Information Centres’ online shop.

 |The Midland Hotel: Morecambe’s White Hope by Barry Guise|

 Refurbished in 2003 – 2007 and reopened in the spring of 2008 to great acclaim, the Midland Hotel was originally opened on this site in 1933 – a sparkling white Art Deco structure unlike anything else seen before in an English seaside resort.

 This book tells the story of its heyday in the thirties, through its time as a hospital during WWII, to its sad demise in the 90s and subsequent joyous revival.

 Follow the fluctuating fortunes of this iconic hotel in this fascinating book!

 |Seldom Seen maps by Art Gene|

 Developed by Art Gene working closely with Morecambe Bay Partnership, together, these maps span from the islands of Barrow to Cockerham; plotting the hidden assets of spectacular Morecambe Bay.

 This series of illustrated maps details current and historic points of interest, including internationally significant nature reserves and places of more surprising ecological importance alongside sites of industrial endeavour – and key figures who have left their mark on the town and its islands.